caugner/firefox-releases/toolkit/components/telemetry/docs/data/environment.rst

             },
           },
-        appleModelId: <string>, // Mac only or null on failure },
+        appleModelId: <string>, // Mac only or null on failure
+        sec: { // This feature is Windows 8+ only
+          antivirus: [ <string>, ... ],    // null if unavailable on platform: Product name(s) of registered antivirus programs
+          antispyware: [ <string>, ... ],  // null if unavailable on platform: Product name(s) of registered antispyware programs
+          firewall: [ <string>, ... ],     // null if unavailable on platform: Product name(s) of registered firewall programs
+        },
+      },
       addons: {
         activeAddons: { // the currently enabled add-ons